lf-energy-projects-renovation-state/gxf-java-utilities/README.md

 The `MessageSigner` class is used for both signing and verifying a signature.

-To sign a message, use `MessageSigner`'s `sign()` method: choose between `SignableMessageWrapper` or `ProducerRecord`.
+To sign a message, use one of `MessageSigner`'s sign methods:
+- `signUsingField(...)` using the `SignableMessageWrapper` to wrap your Avro object;
+- `signUsingHeader(...)` to add the signature to the Avro object's header.

-To verify a signature, use `MessageSigner`'s `verify()` method: choose between `SignableMessageWrapper` or `ProducerRecord`.
+To verify a signature, use one of `MessageSigner`'s verify methods:

-The `MessageSigner` class can be created using `MessageSigner.newBuilder()` with the following configuration options:

-- signingEnabled
-- stripAvroHeader
-- signatureAlgorithm
-- signatureProvider
-- signatureKeyAlgorithm
-- signatureKeySize
-- privateKeyFile
-- publicKeyFile
+- `verifyUsingField(...)` using the `SignableMessageWrapper` to wrap your Avro object;
+- `verifyUsingHeader(...)` to read the signature from the Avro object's header.

 ### Spring Auto Configuration